acumos/on-boarding/docs/onboarding-pre_dockerised_and_URI_guide.rst

 The process of on-boarding a docker image model in Acumos is reduced to create a solution Id and upload the model.
 There are no micro-service, nor tosca file, nor metadata file, nor protobuf file created.
-Acumos desn't request a license file during the on-boarding, if needed modelers can add a license file in their docker image model before the on-boarding.
+Acumos doesn't request a license file during the on-boarding, if needed modelers can add a license file in their docker image model before the on-boarding.